Clostridium difficile infection

 • Symptoms can range from mild diarrhoea to a life-threatening inflammation of your bowel.

-• Very mild cases may get better on their own, otherwise, treatment with specific antibiotics is generally needed.
+• If it's very mild, you may get better on your own.
+Otherwise, treatment with specific antibiotics is generally needed.

-• Symptoms come back in around 1 in 5 cases and treatment may need to be repeated.
+• Symptoms come back in about 1 in 5 cases and treatment may need to be repeated.

 • C. diff is contagious.
 Washing your hands with soap and water, especially after using the toilet and before eating or drinking, is especially important in reducing and preventing the spread.